Kolwezi: Orientation

-Kolwezi is set on an arid plane in the south of the Democratic Republic of Congo.
+Kolwezi is set on an arid plain in the south of the Democratic Republic of Congo.
 Upon its establishment in 1937 by the Union Minière du Haut-Katangahe, the company cleared the land of the acacias and miombo trees that once grew atop Kolwezi’s rich mineral deposits.
 They subsequently built a simple low-rise town across the area’s rolling hills, with wide streets and bungalows for Europeans, whose neighborhoods were segregated from the poorly built ones where Congolese workers lived.

 The N39 highway runs through the center of town on a northwest-southeast axis.
 Large open pit cobalt mines are located to the west and north of the city center.
 Rond Point de L'Indépendance is the traditional center of the city with more formally laid out neighborhoods located to the west of the traffic circle.
 The center of the city contains administrative offices, dozens of guesthouses and hotels, banks and restaurants.
 Mutoshi Technical Institute is located on the eastern edge of the city.
 Kolwezi has several medical clinics and hospitals along with dozens of primary and secondary schools.

 Dilala

-Is an upscale neighborhood located in the center of Kolwezi.
+Dilala Is an upscale neighborhood located in the center of Kolwezi.
 The area is home to several foreign workers and a number of guest houses.
 Manika Stadium is located in the Dilala neighborhood.
 Kolwezi's Central Train Station is located on the eastern edge of the neighborhood with train service to Likasi and Lubumbashi.

 Economy

 Kolwezi is an important mining centre for copper and cobalt.
 There are also uranium, radium, oxide ores, and lime deposits.

 The Musonoi mine is a set of open-cut pits near Kolwezi from which copper and other metals have been extracted since the 1940s.

 The nearby Lake Nzilo was created by damming the Lualaba River to provide a source of hydroelectric power and a reservoir of water for the mining activities.
-Kolwezi and its cobalt mining economy was profiled in the May 24, 2021 edition of The New Yorker by writer Nicolas Niarchos.
-The acute financial and environmental impacts on the city and its economy were highlighted in the article.
 The rapid growth of the cobalt mining industry has caused a recent surge in the city's population.

 Climate

-Kolwezi has a monsoon-influenced humid subtropical climate (Köppen climate classification Cwa).
-The city has a dry-winter humid subtropical climate (Cwa, according to the Köppen climate classification), with warm rainy summers and pleasant, dry winters, with most rainfall occurring during summer and early autumn.
-Annual average rainfall is 45.8 inches.
+Kolwezi has a tropical savanna climate (Köppen Aw), close to being classified as a dry-winter humid subtropical climate (Cwa), or a subtropical highland climate (Cwb).
+It features very warm, rainy summers and warm, dry winters with cool mornings.
+Most rainfall occurs during summer and early autumn, and the annual average is 45.8 inches.